AndreaDavies228/Movie-Reccommeder/README.md

 # Movie Recommender Tool

-This is a movie recommender tool created in Python to be used in ther terminal.
+This is a movie recommender tool created in Python to be used in the terminal.
-It recommends movies hightly rated on IMDb based on user selected critera: Genre, length and decade released.
+It recommends movies highly rated on IMDb based on user selected critera: Genre, length and decade released.

 ## Background